3miki/swarm-fitbit-alarm/backend/README.md

 - Create fly app: run `fly apps create`
 - Get a Twilio virtual phone number (get a trial number or buy a number) from https://console.twilio.com
 - Verify a phone number you wish to send SMS on twilio account at https://console.twilio.com/us1/develop/phone-numbers/manage/verified
-- Enter AccountSID and Auth Token in the `backend/.env` file (see backend README)
+- Create `.env` file based on `example.env` and enter AccountSID and Auth Token

 ## Deployment